 If you really want to experience the ‘film scenes’ of Lord of the Rings in a hands-on way, the Dart River Safari is a must-do.
 This jetboat excursion takes you through some of the most iconic scenes from the films, and gives you a real thrill ride that you will never forget!

 Glenorchy is also very close to some of New Zealand’s best walks, such as the Routeburn Track, the Greenstone Caples track and the Rees-dart track.
 These have both day and multi-day options.

 Next you’ll take a thrilling jetboat ride down the Dart River back to Glenorchy.
 I highly recommend this trip as you really get the best overview between the Fiordland and Mt.
 Aspiring National Parks.

-10 – Dunedin – nature discovery with albatross and penguins
+10. Dunedin – nature discovery with albatross and penguins

-A guide will drive you onto a private farm property beach.
-You’ll take a 20 min walk to the nesting area of the Yellow-Eyed-Penguins.
+We highly recommend joining a combined Penguin/Albatross tour with Elm Wildlife.
+Part of the tour cost contributes to penguin conservation projects on the Peninsula for research and helping sick birds.
+A guide will drive you onto a private farm property by the beach, and you’ll take a 20-minute walk to the nesting area of the Yellow-Eyed-Penguins.
 It’s one of the most incredible sights to see these birds returning from fishing in the evening and walking up the beach to their nests to feed their chicks.
 There are seals, sea lions and sometimes even sea elephants.
 You’ll be right in the middle of this gathering!

 Most travellers come to New Zealand to experience nature, wildlife and adventure activities.
-Honeymooners will find that these special locations – beautiful, romantic hideaways – are perfect for starting out a wonderful life together.
+Honeymooners will find that these special locations – and beautiful, romantic hideaways – are perfect for starting out a wonderful life together.

 Happy travelling in the top 10 New Zealand honeymoon destinations!